Trey McBride: 2022

 McBride was selected by the Arizona Cardinals in the second round (55th overall) of the 2022 NFL draft.
 He made his NFL debut in Week 2 against the Las Vegas Raiders.
-He scored his first professional touchdown in a 20–19 loss the Atlanta Falcons in Week 17.
+He scored his first professional touchdown in a 20–19 loss against the Atlanta Falcons in Week 17.
 As a rookie, he appeared in 16 games and started 13.
 He finished with 29 receptions for 265 receiving yards and one receiving touchdown.

 2023

 During Week 10 of the 2023 season against the Falcons, McBride became the first Cardinals tight end to receive 100 or more yards in a game since Rob Awalt in 1989.
 He finished his second season with 81 receptions for 825 yards and three touchdowns.

 2024

 In Week 2 of the 2024 NFL season, McBride recorded six receptions on six targets for 67 yards, along with recovering a fumble for a touchdown in a 41–10 win against the Los Angeles Rams.
 He was inactive during Week 4 after suffering an concussion the previous week.
 In Week 6, McBride caught all eight of his targets for 96 yards in a 34–13 loss to the Green Bay Packers.
 In Week 8, he recorded nine receptions on 11 targets for 124 yards against the Miami Dolphins in a 28–27 win.
 In Week 9 against the Chicago Bears, McBride rushed for a touchdown in a 29–9 victory.
 He finished with a career-high 133 receiving yards on 12 receptions in a loss to the Seahawks in Week 12.
 In Week 17 against the Rams, McBride caught his first receiving touchdown of the season, finishing the game with 123 yards on 12 receptions.
 The touchdown was McBride's 98th catch of the season, marking a new NFL record for a player to catch his first touchdown of the year.
-However, his performance was marred after a pass from Kyler Murray bounced off McBride's helmet just short of the goal line with 42 seconds remaining, leading to a game-sealing interception.
+However, McBride's performance was marred after a pass from Kyler Murray bounced off his helmet just short of the goal line with 42 seconds remaining, leading to a game-sealing interception.
 In the 2024 season, McBride finished with 111 receptions for 1,146 yards and two touchdowns.
+He was ranked 65th by his fellow players on the NFL Top 100 Players of 2025.